Multi-thread vs multi-task

-One other suggestion is to keep the multithreading to manageable chunks.
+One other suggestion is to keep the multi-threading to manageable chunks.
 Don’t try to do to much or you will burn out.
 Start with one thing like audio books during your commute and make it a habit.
 After a few weeks you will be able to add another new thread to your life.
 Focus is key and keeping the changes small especially at first gives you a better chance to succeed.
 We all know we have a limited number of hours during the day.
-Multithreading you life can help make the most of the time we are given each day.
+Multi-threading your life can help make the most of the time we are given each day.